 We have lots of helpful pages and resources that cover exercise tips and ideas - here we have picked out some of the most useful pages to help you increase your exercise level.
 This includes frequently asked questions, guided exercise videos, a specific exercise based podcast episode and a downloadable exercise planner to help you keep track of your exercise based goals.

 Exercise for all

-It makes sense to ensure that a building is set on solid foundations before adding any extensions - the same logic applies to your body.
+It makes sense to ensure that a building is set on solid foundations before adding any extensions.
+The same logic applies to your body.
 All day, our bodies are fighting gravity.
-Here is a list of some exercises for helping improve strength, better stability and maintaining mobility that you can try out in the comfort of your own home.
+Here is a list of some exercises for helping improve strength, achieve better stability and maintain mobility that you can try out in the comfort of your own home.

 Exercising with MS can be a challenge, and even more so if you are in a wheelchair, but it is vital for your health.
 If MS has limited your mobility, you can experience the numerous benefits that exercise can bring by choosing the right exercises for you.
 Exercise can improve your MS symptoms, relieve stress and boost your mood.